Mich-Elle-Lo/PortfolioOS/README.md

 ---

+## Tech Stack

+Here’s what I’m using to build this portfolio:

+- **Next.js:** Powers the site with server-side rendering and static generation for better performance.
+- **React:** The backbone for creating the interactive and dynamic user interface.
+- **TypeScript:** Keeps the codebase strong and easy to manage with type safety.
+- **Chakra UI:** Handles the styling, making sure everything looks good and works well across devices.
+- **Framer Motion:** Adds those smooth animations and transitions to bring the UI to life.
+- **SCSS:** Helps keep the styles clean and organized with the flexibility of Sass.

+---

 ## **Features**

 - **💻 macOS-inspired Design (Desktop):** The desktop version of the portfolio mimics the look and feel of macOS, with a dock, draggable windows, and other familiar elements.